Rare Phantom film posters by Drew Struzan that sadly were not used

 The Phantom paintings by Struzan are, in short, wonderful.

-Fortunately Dietmar Lederwasch, co-curator of The Phantom Art Show (currently touring eastern Australia) is in possession of one of the originals and is looking forward to launching it at the Newcastle leg of the Show's tour (10th June - 20th August 2017).
+Fortunately Dietmar Lederwasch, co-curator of The Phantom Art Show (which toured eastern Australia) is in possession of one of the originals and is looking forward to launching it at the Newcastle leg of the Show's tour (10th June - 20th August 2017).
 This composition (below) will be one of the highlights of the Newcastle exhibition.

 This composition contains many of the same elements as the two designs that Struzan features on his home page, and every one one of them really does look magnificent.